Advertiser Disclosure

 • Methodical “U.P.
 Rating” System

-Should you get an airline or a travel credit card — and is there really a difference between the 2?
+Should you get an airline or a travel credit card — and is there really a difference between them?

-Chase Sapphire Preferred® Card and the United℠ Explorer Card exemplify this common debate you may have when opening a new account.
-Both cards are issued by Chase and carry reasonable annual fees under $100, but there are more significant differences between the 2 popular cards than you may think.
+Chase Sapphire Preferred® Card and The New United℠ Explorer Card exemplify this common debate you may have when opening a new account.
+Both travel credit cards are issued by Chase, but there are more significant differences between the 2 popular cards than you may think.

 Buckle up for an in-depth comparison of these starter cards!